 For other international cuisines, head to DaiLo – French/Chinese cuisine, Bar Raval – a tapas bar, and Tennessee Tavern – for drinks and Pierogi.

-When you want a cup of coffee, you can head to Tim Hortons (a Canadian chain similar to Starbucks), Fika, Neo Coffee Bar, Dineen Coffee Co and Quantum Coffee, perfect places to keep you warm in Toronto during the winter.
+When you want a cup of coffee, you can head to Tim Hortons (a Canadian chain similar to Starbucks), Fika, Neo Coffee Bar, Dineen Coffee Co, and Quantum Coffee, the perfect places to keep you warm in Toronto during the winter.